koichi-murakami/zmq-geant4/README.md

 # ZeroMQ Interface for Geant4
 Copyright (c) 2017, Koichi Murakami

-zmq-geant4 is a ZeroMQ interface for Geant4
+zmq-geant4 is a ZeroMQ interface for Geant4.
+This interface is a part of a Geant4 kernel for Jupyter.
+A Jupyter kernel is provided in another repository.

 * [Releases](https://github.com/koichi-murakami/zmq-geant4/releases)